 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-"You can't bathe in this sea," he said to me, "it's very rough."
+She said, "I must have a computer to computer to prepare a powerpoint presentation."

 ANSWER DOWNLOAD EXAMIANS APP